 In the event of an unscheduled absence from work because of sickness or injury of the employee or the employee’s family member, the employee shall notify the Department Head or supervisor as soon as possible of the absence and the expected length thereof.
 Unless otherwise provided by law, notice should be given no later than 30 minutes before the scheduled work shift.

 17.3 A physician’s statement of the need for the employee’s absence may be required if the employee has been absent more than three consecutively scheduled workdays due to the employee’s illness or injury.
 The physician’s statement, if required, shall be paid for by the City in the event the employee’s health insurance does not cover the cost.

 17.4 Employees are encouraged to make routine medical appointments outside of regular work hours whenever possible.
 With supervisor approval, employees may be permitted, at the employee’s request, to make up some or all of the time required for routine medical appointments provided there is a business need.
 The absence must be made up within the pay week during which the appointment occurred.
 An employee’s request to make up time shall not be unreasonably denied.

 17.5 Regular employees (budgeted at .75 FTE to 1.0 FTE) who have a Medical Leave balance of 514 hours or more may choose to convert up to 12 of the 52 front-loaded hours of Medical Leave received on January 1, into Paid Time Off (PTO).
 This one-time per year election must be made by January 31.
 The conversion will be completed in February.

-BPA employees receive 12 days of sick leave per year.
+BPA employees receive sick leave per the BPA contract.
 There is no maximum accrual.